Dutch Baby is a large, light, and fluffy pancake cooked in the oven. Topped with lemon juice and powdered sugar, this

 Peel, core, and thinly slice one apple and set it aside.
 I used a nice, sweet Fuji apple this time.

 Use your regular blender, a stick blender like I’ve shown here or a food processor.
 Whatever works for you.
 Or you can whisk it by hand if you’re into that.

-Melt the remaining two tablespoons of butter in a heavy, cast iron skillet over medium-high heat.
-Add the apple slices and stir to coat them with the butter.
+Next, melt the remaining two tablespoons of butter in a heavy, cast iron skillet over medium-high heat.
+Then add the apple slices and stir to coat them with the butter.